Prison abolition movement in the United States: The Prisoners Movement

+By the end of the 1960s, militant dissent became a more prominent tactic of the movement.
+One of the most known was the emergence of the infamous 'Soledad Brothers' in 1970 following the accusation against George Jackson, Fleeta Drumgo, and John Cluthcette for the murder of a correctional officer following a political uprising in California’s Soledad Correctional Training Facility.
+Under the slogan Save the Soledad Brothers from Legal Lynching spearheaded by figures like Angela Davis, their case received magnification due to one of the accused, leftist writer and Black Panther, George Jackson.
+Celebrated within the prisoners' movement, Jackson had developed his analysis of the state alongside Marxist theory, basing his foundations of theory on the belief that black inequality existed as the linchpin of American capitalism insofar as capitalistic economic carceral slavery had replaced chattel slavery.
+He further emphasizes the detriment of racial capitalism, a system of slavery, genocide, and violence, solidified through racial hierarchies, central to the founding of the United States, and continuously upheld though morphing naturalized economic and social systems of punishment and control.

+The events at Soledad emerging at the end of the 60s would only be followed by a series of other nominal uprisings, such as in Walpole 1973.

 1973 Walpole Prison uprising

 In 1973, two years after the Attica Prison uprising, the inmates of Walpole prison, in Massachusetts, formed a prisoners' union to protect themselves from guards, end behavioral modification programs, advocate for the prisoner's right for education and healthcare, gain more visitation rights, work assignments, and to be able to send money to their families.

 The union also created a general truce within the prison and race-related violence sharply declined.
 During the Kwanzaa celebration, black prisoners were placed under lockdown, angering the whole facility and leading to a general strike.
 Prisoners refused to work or leave their cells for three months, to which the guards responded by beating prisoners, putting prisoners in solitary confinement, and denying prisoners medical care and food.

 The strike ended in the prisoners' favour as the superintendent of the prison resigned.
 The prisoners were granted more visitation rights and work programs.
 Angered by this, the prison guards went on strike and abandoned the prison, hoping that this would create chaos and violence throughout the prison.
 But the prisoners were able to create an anarchist community where recidivism dropped dramatically and murders and rapes fell to zero.
 Prisoners volunteered to cook meals.
 Vietnam veterans who had been trained as medics took charge of the pharmacy and distribution of medication.
 Decisions were made in community assemblies.